jkenlooper/www.weboftomorrow.com/docs/deployment.md

     ./bin/backup.sh;
     ```

-2. On the **new server** (green-weboftomorrow) the files from the old server will be copied over with
+2. On the **new server** (weboftomorrow-green) the files from the old server will be copied over with
     rsync.
 First step here is to stop the apps on the new server and remove the
     initial db.